Synnotech-AG/Synnotech.DatabaseAbstractions/README.md

 However, some data access libraries do not support asynchronous queries.
 As of April 2021, Oracle e.g. did not override the asynchronous methods of ADO.NET - all calls will always be executed synchronously (even when you call the async APIs, like `DbConnection.OpenAsync`).
 You can resort to `ISession` in these circumstances.

+There is also an `IAsyncReadOnlySession` interface that derives from both `IDisposable` and `IAsyncDisposable`.
+It can be used to abstract from sessions that only read data.

 ## Sessions with several transactions

 If you need to support individual transactions during a database session, then use the `IAsyncTransactionalSession` (or `ITransactionalSession`) interfaces.
 Instead of a `SaveChangesAsync` method, you can use this session type to manually begin transactions by calling `BeginTransactionAsync`.
 You can then save your changes by committing the transaction.
 Please be aware that you should not nest transaction, i.e. you should not call `BeginTransactionAsync` again while you still have an existing transaction in your current scope.